-Here are tips for crayon removal from wood floors and furniture, if your child starts coloring on these surfaces, instead of wood.
+Here are tips for crayon removal from wood floors and furniture, if your child starts coloring on these surfaces, instead of paper.

 There are lots of tips floating around about how to clean these marks off, some a bit safer for your wood floors and furniture than others.
 I guess I am always especially cautious when dealing with hardwood floors, since they can be easily damaged, and expensive to repair.

-Because it is a solvent, it can loosen and help remove crayon wax, which is a substance not effected much by water, but effectively dealt with by solvents.
+Because it is a solvent, it can loosen and help remove crayon wax, which is a substance not affected much by water, but effectively dealt with by solvents.

 ***Update - I personally used Goo Gone for my own table recently, and it worked like a charm.
-You can read about my experience below. ***End Update
+You can scroll down to read about my experience below. ***End Update

 One of my kids got hold of a purple crayon, and started marking all over my wood table, along with a chair.
 (See the picture above.)

 All I had on hand was Goo Gone, so I used it carefully, spraying it on the rag and then rubbing that over the marks.
 They wiped right off!

 Then, I wiped the wood again, with a clean rag to get off the Goo Gone residue and it does not appear any harm was done to the table!

 I've actually collected lots of uses for Goo Gone around the home, since it is a very handy product to have around, especially if you've got kids.
 You can check out the uses I've already collected, or share your own at the link.